Within an increasingly diverse society how might UK museums grow attendance and engagement?

 The project steering group is led by the Association of Independent Museums (AIM) together with the Museums Association and four other organisations who are funding the project – Arts Council England, the Museums Archives and Libraries Division of the Welsh Government, Museums Galleries Scotland and National Museums Northern Ireland.

-AIM has appointed a trio of consultants – Julie Aldridge, Mel Larsen and Pam Jarvis – to lead on this project and we have put together two groups of museums to help us co-create a suite of tools and guidance that works well for a broad mix of museums (of different types, size, geographical locations etc.)
+We have put together two groups of museums to help us co-create a suite of tools and guidance that will work well for a broad mix of museums (of different types, size, geographical locations etc.)